-At the Houston restaurant Reef, Chinese broccoli, brightened with ginger and chiles, is served alongside redfish.
+At the Houston restaurant Reef, Chinese broccoli, brightened with ginger and chiles, is served alongside redfish on the half shell.

 Yield: serves 4